-One of the things I do recommend if you go on retreat, is to make sure that you don’t have that client facing time whilst you’re there.
+One of the things I do recommend if you go on retreat is to make sure that you don’t have that client-facing time whilst you’re there.

-So there’s a bunch of different ways that you can take time off from your business and for your business.
+There’s a bunch of different ways that you can take time off from your business and for your business.

-And I hope that this has planted the seed for you that it doesn’t need to be all or nothing.
+I hope that this has planted the seed for you that it doesn’t need to be all or nothing.

-I’m not saying that you need to take four weeks off every quarter, and be totally detached from your business all of the time.
+I’m not saying that you need to take four weeks off every quarter and be totally detached from your business all of the time.